 FAQ: “Is threat assessment, threat modeling, threat analysis, vulnerability assessment, vulnerability modeling, penetration testing, business impact analysis, threat-vulnerability analysis, IT auditing ... or whatever ... the same as risk analysis, risk modeling, risk assessment ... or whatever ... ?

 Consider the meaning of risk for example.
-As far as I personally am concerned, risk means the combination or coincidence of one or more threats acting on one or more vulnerabilities to cause one or more impacts on something (i.e. normally the organization, but sometimes risk relates to an individual business unit, system, person, location, information or other asset etc., or to several).
-That’s different to ISO/IEC 27000’s definition/s:
+As far as I personally am concerned, risk means both (1) the combination or coincidence of one or more threats acting on one or more vulnerabilities to cause one or more impacts on something (i.e. normally the organisation, but sometimes risk relates to an individual business unit, system, person, location, information or other asset etc., or to several); and (2) an estimate of the probability and impact of some harmful event, incident, situation etc. ISO/IEC 27000 has versions of those two definitions, plus several others:

-Personally, I find the analog risk assessment method helpful, directly considering the probability and consequences of various kinds of incident to figure out which are the scariest.
+Personally, I find the Analog Risk Assessment method helpful, directly considering and discussing both the probability and the business consequences of various kinds of incident to figure out which are the scariest.
 Some people prefer quantitative and “semi-quantitative” methods … and actually there is merit in using a combination of methods for a more comprehensive view of risk - which is pretty much what ISO/IEC 27005 advises.

-Finally, I’ll just briefly mention that there may be gross and/or subtle differences of meaning between terms such as ‘analysis’, ‘assessment’ and ‘modelling’.
+Finally, I’ll just briefly mention that terms such as ‘analysis’, ‘assessment’ and ‘modeling’ can be interpreted and used differently.

 Implementation tip: if you find all these risk-related terms and methods confusing, join the club!
 They are very commonly misunderstood, misinterpreted and mistaken.
 Read and think carefully about the formal definitions in ISO/IEC 27000, and indeed in other standards and books, for a more accurate and complete picture.
-Be careful in how you express yourself on risk matters, and remember that other people may not share your particular understanding of the terms.
+Be careful in how you express yourself on risk matters bearing in mind that other people may not share your particular interpretation or understanding of the terms.

-FAQ: “How should management define the organization’s risk appetite?”
+FAQ: “How should management define the organisation’s risk appetite?”

 A: Apart from certain limited circumstances, most “real world” information risks cannot be objectively, rationally and accurately calculated or measured mathematically.
 We're dealing with an unbounded problem space and imperfect knowledge of it.
 At best some “knowable” risks can be estimated and ranked, but even this process is critically dependent on how the risks are framed or scoped (including how risks or information assets are accumulated or grouped together), and on who does the assessment and how, while other “unknowable” and hence unpredicted risks are almost certainly Out There waiting to bite us on the bum (which is what contingency planning is all about).
 It's a matter of probabilities and complex interdependencies so simple mathematics don't help: risks aren’t simply additive or accumulative.